kaushik0911/fantastic-fiesta/README.md

 ```
 cd fantastic-fiesta
 ```
-3. Run migrations - This will setup the database in SQLite (config/database.yml)
+3. Run migrations - This will create the database in SQLite and run the migrations.
 ```
 rails db:migrate
 ```